thief9001-maker/DynastyVizualizer/README.md

+# AI Disclosure
+This file structure and code base was made using combinations of Claude Code, Claude.ai and ChatGPT.
+Instructions and minor adjustments were made by users, but the majority of the code has been generated through LLM systems.

 # DynastyVizualizer

-A beautiful, feature-rich family tree visualization and genealogy management application for games with multi-generational families.
+A family tree visualization and genealogy management application for games with multi-generational families.

 ## Overview